esa0624/CU_Blueboard/README.md

 Based on TA suggestions during the project demo, we implemented the following enhancements to improve the platform's functionality and user experience:

 ### Real-time Features (ActionCable)
-- **Live Answer Notifications**: WebSocket-based alerts notify users when someone answers their post in real-time, without page refresh.
-New answers slide in with a highlight animation.
+- **Live Answer Updates (Post Detail Page)**: When viewing a specific post, new answers appear automatically without page refresh.
+New answers slide in with a highlight animation and a brief "New answer posted!" notification.
-- **Typing Indicators**: "Lion #XXXX is typing..." appears when another user is composing an answer, providing better engagement feedback similar to modern chat applications.
+- **Typing Indicators (Post Detail Page)**: "Lion #XXXX is typing..." appears when another user is composing an answer on the same post page.
+- **Scope**: These features work only when users are actively viewing the same post detail page.
+This is a real-time collaboration feature rather than a global notification system.
 - **Technical Implementation**: Uses Rails ActionCable with Solid Cable (database-backed adapter) for Heroku compatibility.
 Stimulus controllers handle client-side WebSocket subscriptions.

 ### Moderator Statistics Dashboard